Kernel Parameters#

 nokaslr

-Disables KASLR (Kernel Address Space Layout Randomization) which reduces boot time and increases cache locality.
+Disables KASLR (Kernel Address Space Layout Randomization) to reduce boot time and increase cache locality.

 norandmaps